kkuichi/nm504sf/README.md

 * **best.pt** – the trained YOLOv8 model used for inference.
 The model was trained using custom parameters provided in this repository and took 5 days to train on a Quadro RTX 4000.

-* **custom_data.yaml** – configuration file defining class names and dataset structure for training the YOLO model.
+* **custom_data.yaml** – Configuration file defining class names and dataset structure for training the YOLO model.
+The parameters were selected based on the specific characteristics of the data, aiming to enhance and augment the existing dataset.

 * **ribbondb_v1.0.csv** – catalog of solar flare events (start/end time, coordinates, region ID, etc.), used for retrieving SDO images and generating labels.
   **Source**: [Kazachenko RibbonDB](https://solarmuri.ssl.berkeley.edu/~kazachenko/RibbonDB/)